gmallard/stompngo/README.md

 See the tests for **relevant environment variables**.

+**NOTE:** For testing with rabbitmq, you also need `export STOMP_RMQ="/"` due to the default vhost of rabbitmq is "/" instead of "localhost".

 ## Contributions ##

 Any and all are welcome by pull request or e-mail patch.